 For believers in God, that is a very important part of our faith.
 How can we believe in God, the creator of all, and then fail to care for part of God’s creation?
 For us, every human, animal, bird, flower and drop of water is significant because it is a manifestation of God.
 So, now, we need to rethink our understanding of identity.
 Human bodies have different organs and each has its own function.
 However, nothing survives in isolation.
 Humans can survive only in relation to others, finding their role within a bigger unity.
 When I look at the Qur’an, I see that that is actually God’s

 plan.
 In his creation and revelation, God has shown us the way towards unity.
-God’s plan is that humanity unites around the truth, and one of the places in which we can establish a model of mutual recognition, respect, love and unity is Scotland.
-May peace be with you.
+God’s plan is that humanity unites around the truth, and one of the places in which we can establish a model of mutual recognition, respect, love and unity, in Scotland.